Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/03-aad-import.md

 # Import Azure Active Directory Groups for AKS
  Before creating the Azure Active Directory integrated cluster, two groups must exist that can be later mapped to the Built-In Roles of "Azure Kubernetes Service Cluster User Role" and "Azure Kubernetes Service RBAC Cluster Admin".
 You will add yourself to the AKS Admin group, but the other group for users will not be used in this demo.
-It is included to demonostration a best practice for creating two distinct groups of users who can access the cluster.
+It is included to demonstration a best practice for creating two distinct groups of users who can access the cluster.

 Navigate to the "\Scenarios\AKS-Secure-Baseline-PrivateCluster\Terraform\03-AAD-import" folder.